 Both Ephraim McDowell Fort Logan Hospital and Ephraim McDowell Regional Medical Center are equipped to help you with prompt, high-quality medical care.
 Our Emergency Departments are staffed with qualified personnel 24 hours a day.
 The physicians and nurses in each facility are experienced and highly skilled to assess, evaluate and treat all types of emergencies.

 The Emergency Department at Ephraim McDowell Regional Medical Center has been designated as a Level III Trauma Center while the Emergency Department at Ephraim McDowell Fort Logan Hospital has been designated as a Level IV Trauma Center.
 This means the Emergency Department provides not only the hospital resources necessary for trauma care but also the entire spectrum of care to address the needs of all injured patients.
+The Ephraim McDowell Regional Medical Center is an accredited Chest Pain Center.

 You can depend on our teams to treat you quickly and courteously in your time of need.
 While we make every effort to treat your illness or injury promptly, we must give first priority to the most seriously ill or injured.